 How Long Is Vet School and What Should I Expect During My Education?

-To unwind from classes, visit your pick of St. Kitts beaches, wander mountains and lush forests, or explore an energetic city center full of history, good food, and island culture.
-Studying to become a veterinarian at Ross University School of Veterinary Medicine (Ross Vet) may be the opportunity of a lifetime.
-But, as in other Doctor of Veterinary Medicine (DVM) programs accredited by the American Veterinary Medical Association (AVMA®), Obtaining your DVM at Ross Vet involves many hours of rigorous academic training.
-You will be challenged by the seven-semester accelerated preclinical curriculum that integrates unique research opportunities, classroom study and hands-on clinical experience, preparing you for a final year of clinical training.
+Studying to become a veterinarian at Ross University School of Veterinary Medicine (Ross Vet) in St. Kitts may be the opportunity of a lifetime.
+To unwind from classes, you can visit your pick of lovely beaches, wander mountains and lush forests, or explore energetic Basseterre, the island capital, and its history, food, and culture.
+But, as in other Doctor of Veterinary Medicine (DVM) programs accredited by the American Veterinary Medical Association® (AVMA®), obtaining your DVM at Ross Vet involves many hours of rigorous academic training.
+You will be challenged by the seven-semester accelerated preclinical curriculum that integrates unique research opportunities, classroom study, and hands-on clinical experience, preparing you for a final year of clinical training

 So, how many years does it take to finish vet school?
 How long does it take to become a veterinarian?
 It depends on what type of vet you want to be, but all veterinarians must pass through several stages of academic training before they can be licensed to practice.
 Below, we’ll walk you through the typical timeline for becoming a vet.